being-ak-70/Learnings/README.md

 # Learnings
-My all learnings will be here
+This is the repository of all my learnings